10 things to do in Rome in November

 November is a bridge month.
 It represents the calm before the frenzy of Christmas, a season in which Rome is once again filled to the brim.
 So, even if the day is gray, rainy or a little colder than usual, it doesn't matter because November will allow you to enjoy Rome almost all to yourself.

-Did you know that November is a special month in the Sistine Chapel?
+Did you know that November is an important month in the Sistine Chapel?
 In this month the frescoes on the ceiling of this sacred place were inaugurated.
 Specifically, it happened on November 1, 1512.
-On that day, Michelangelo unleashed his brushes and exhibited before everyone his enormous work, a work that you now have the opportunity to admire almost exclusively.
+On that day, Michelangelo unleashed his brushes and exhibited, before everyone, his enormous work, a work that you now have the opportunity to admire almost exclusively.

-2. Enter St. Peter's Basilica for free and skip the line tickets
+2. Enter St. Peter's Basilica for free and without queues

-Entering St. Peter's Basilica is free, but without queues it is already more difficult.
+Entering St. Peter' s Basilica is free, but without queues is already more difficult.
 However, in November, which is one of the months of the year with fewer tourists, the combination of both factors is possible.
-Not surprisingly, the basilica is one of the most important tourist attractions of the city, hence, being free admission, it is usually necessary to endure the huge queue.
+Not surprisingly, the basilica is one of the most important tourist attractions of the city, hence, as the entrance is free, it is usually necessary to endure the huge queue.

-In November, the queue is much shorter, so especially if you get up early, you can enter St. Peter's Basilica without queues and climb the dome of St. Peter's in one go.
+In November, the queue is much smaller, so especially if you get up early, you can access St. Peter's Basilica without queues and climb the dome of St. Peter's in one go.
 In this month, it's all advantages!

 3. Visit the November exhibitions in the art galleries

-If you like art, don't hesitate to explore some of the most interesting art galleries in Rome.
+If you love art, don't hesitate to explore some of the most interesting art galleries in Rome.
 It is an excellent plan especially on rainy days in November.
-You can start your tour in the most famous ones, such as the Borghese Gallery or the National Gallery of Modern Art.
-These usually enjoy temporary exhibitions, so, who knows, maybe you'll like this month's!
+You can start your tour at the most famous ones, such as the Borghese Gallery or the National Gallery of Modern Art.
+These usually enjoy temporary exhibitions, so, who knows, maybe you will like this month's!

 The Galleria Doria Pamphilj is another one to have in the chamber, as it is the most important private art gallery in the Italian capital.
 It also includes the Galleria Spada, which houses a collection of art spanning the 16th and 17th centuries.
 Finally, note the Palazzo delle Esposizioni, where, apart from temporary exhibitions, holds other events and activities throughout the year, so November was not going to be less.

 Summer nights in Rome are special.
-The warm temperatures allow many of the city's outstanding monuments to organize shows that exploit their nocturnal facet.
-Generally, the nighttime shows are closed when the temperatures drop.
-Therefore, I encourage you to take advantage of the last days of the night show performed by the Forum of Augustus.
-This usually runs through the first week of November, so you still have some time!
+The warm temperatures allow many of the city's outstanding monuments to host evening shows.
+Generally, the nightly shows draw the curtain when the temperatures drop.
+For this reason, I encourage you to take advantage of the last days of the night show performed by the Forum of Augustus.
+It usually runs until the first week of November, so you still have some time!

 If you were impressed by the visit to the Roman Forum, this show will captivate you.
 The Forum of Augustus is transformed into an incredible multimedia show that retraces the history of this important historical vestige.
 The play of light and sound allows the spectator to be transported to what this place was like during Ancient Rome.
-I recommend you make sure of the passes, but usually there are three during the month of November: at 7.15 pm, 8.15 pm and 9.15 pm.
-Without a doubt, it is well worth it!
+I recommend you make sure of the passes, but usually there are three during the month of November: at 19:15, 20:15 and 21:15 hours.
+It is definitely worth it!

-5. Binge on panettone, the Italian Christmas sweet par excellence
+6. Binge on panettones, the Italian Christmas sweet par excellence

 In Rome you can not only eat the best ice cream or the best pizzas.
-For some years now, in the supermarkets there have been some sweets that you can't miss on Christmas Eve.
-After seeing (and eating) them year after year, we have integrated panettones to our Christmas tradition, but the truth is that these brioche-like sweets are of Italian origin.
-They usually make their appearance in Italy around November, so get ready to feast on them!
+For some years now, in the supermarkets there are some sweets that cannot be missed on the eve of Christmas.
+After seeing (and eating) them year after year, we have integrated panettones into our Christmas tradition, but the truth is that these brioche-like sweets are of Italian origin.
+They usually make their appearance in Italy around November, so get ready to feast!

-Best patisseries in Rome where to buy a panettone
+Best bakeries in Rome where to buy a panettone

-As I said, you can find these delicious sweets in almost any bakery or pastry shop in Rome.
+As I say, in virtually any bakery or pastry shop in Rome you will find these delicious sweets.
 Of course, also in supermarkets, although, of course, it is not such an artisanal or homemade option.
 Here are some of the best bakeries in Rome where to buy a panettone:

 - Antico Forno Roscioli.
 It is one of the mythical of Rome, indispensable in all travel guides.
 It is in Via dei Chiavari, 34.